 This course is designed to make educators aware of how technology can be used as a learning tool to enhance the teaching and learning process.
 This course helps develop skills in the use of Assistive Technology for all individuals with disabilities.
 We will use higher level learning, problem solving, and student-centered cooperative and collaborative learning.
 We will also deal with issues such as adaptations and accommodations for diverse learners in an inclusive setting.
-Prerequisite: EDUC 299.

-EDUC/SPED 312 -LITERACY LEARNING FOR THE 7-12 SPECIAL NEEDS STUDENT
+EDUC/SPED 312 - LITERACY LEARNING FOR THE 7-12 SPECIAL NEEDS STUDENT (3 credits)

 This course is designed to introduce students to important concepts and principles concerning learning, cognition, and development.
 The focus of this course will be on the reading and writing process as it applies to special needs adolescents.
-Prerequisite: EDUC 299.

-LEARNING ENVIRONMENTS FOR HIGH AND LOW EDUC/SPED 313 -INCIDENCE

-DISABILITIES (3 credits)
+EDUC/SPED 313 - LEARNING ENVIRONMENTS FOR HIGH AND LOW INCIDENCE DISABILITIES (3 credits)

 This course is designed to explore learning environments and social interactions concerning adolescent students with special needs with high and low incidence disabilities.
-Prerequisite: EDUC 299.